CryptoKage/HyperstrategiesDocs/user-guide/detailed-guide.md

 After depositing, Core1 vault operates as follows:

-- A portion of the deposit fee is credited as a **bonus buffer**.
+- A portion of the deposit fee is credited as **bonus points**.
-- *Next deposit* up to the buffer amount is **fee-free** and fully invested.
-- Deposits beyond the buffer trigger a new fee on the excess amount only.
 - Users can toggle **Auto‑Compound**:
   - **ON**: Profits stay in Core1 automatically.
   - **OFF**: Profits are withdrawn back to your Hyper‑Strategies wallet.
-- Performance fees apply only to trading profit (not buffer or deposit) depending on lock-up term.
+- See Fee Section for Vaults Deposit & Performacnce Fees
 ---

 ### 5. Using Vault2 (Dual EMA ApeCoin Strategy)